apiaxle/blog/_posts/2013-04-07-handy-git-tips-to-stop-you-getting-fired.md

     ours   = "!f() { git commit --ours $@ && git add $@; }; f"
     theirs = "!f() { git commit --theirs $@ && git add $@; }; f"

+### Comparing large chunks of text

+Using the patience diff algorithm to compare large swathes of text often produces a much more readable diff that will more easily help you catch bad grammar or typos.
+The description of the algorithm by the author is:

+*Find all lines which occur exactly once on both sides, then do longest common subsequence on those lines, matching them up.*

+Here's a quick example of it helping: